 Grass Collection – expanded hours

 Township residents may drop their grass clippings off at the DPW garage located at 54 Center Street beginning on Tuesday, April 2 through Friday, October 25.
-The specific days the clippings may be dropped off are: Tuesday and Friday of each week, 7:00 am through 10:00 am and Wednesday from 1:00 pm to 3:00 pm.
-In addition, grass clippings can be dropped off the first Saturday of every month at the same time and location electronic recycling occurs at the Community Pool.
-Clippings may be put in paper recyclable bags or in garbage cans to be dumped into the Township containers on-site.
+Also accepted at the drop - off site will be soft vegetative waste (garden plants, hedge trimmings, etc.) and branches.
+Employees will be on hand to assist in the drop off.
+The specific days the materials may be dropped off are: Tuesday and Friday of each week, 7:00 am through 10:00 am and Wednesday from 1:00 pm to 3:00 pm.
+In addition, grass clippings, soft vegetative waste and branches can be dropped off the first Saturday of every month at the same time and location electronic recycling occurs at the Community Pool.
+The material may be put in paper recyclable bags or in garbage cans to be dumped into the Township containers on-site.